darrelltzj/wdi-project-1-darrelltzj/README.md

 * *function twoDigit()* for the timer on script.js was referenced from http://stackoverflow.com/questions/5774042/format-a-number-exactly-two-in-length

 ## Credits
-This project is purely for educational purposes.
+This project is purely educational and experimental.
 It would not have been made possible without the following sources.

 Images
 - White Brick Wall by Josh Hahn from http://6iee.com/332876.html